deckhouse/virtualization/docs/ADMIN_GUIDE.md

 ### Cleaning up image storage

-Over time, the creation and deletion of `ClusterVirtualImage`, `VirtualImage`, and `VirtualDisk` resources leads to the accumulation of outdated images in the intra-cluster storage.
+Over time, the creation and deletion of ClusterVirtualImage, VirtualImage, and VirtualDisk resources leads to the accumulation of outdated images in the intra-cluster storage.
 Scheduled garbage collection is implemented to keep the storage up to date, but this feature is disabled by default.